-Thank you for your interest - this grant round has closed.
-We anticipate announcing awardees in May 2023.
+Thank you for your interest - this grant is now closed.
+We anticipate announcing awardees in fall 2023.

-The City of Chicago is now accepting applications for Equitable Transit-Oriented Development (ETOD) projects to receive grant funding under Mayor Lori E. Lightfoot’s Chicago Recovery Plan!
+The City of Chicago is now accepting applications for Equitable Transit-Oriented Development (ETOD) projects to receive grant funding under the Chicago Recovery Plan!

 In partnership with the ETOD Working Group and through an open application process, the City will identify projects to implement aspects of the ETOD Policy Plan and the Connected Communities Ordinance.
 The ETOD program will provide funding of up to $250,000.00 and technical assistance to support community-led equitable development near transit.

 Available grant funding will consist of equity-focused funding for capital investments to be awarded over the course of 2 years and paired with technical assistance.
 For the first round of grants, only applications that have a more advanced level of readiness are being accepted.
 Separate funding for predevelopment will be available in future funding rounds.
 The Round 1 deadline is August 18, 2023.

 See below for details of the grant program, or feel free to get your application started here.

 - Grant funding can be used for construction or renovation costs for permanent capital improvement projects.
 Future grant rounds will provide funding for pre-development.

 - Open to community developers, not-for-profit organizations, business owners and entrepreneurs, and property owners.
 Site control is preferred, but not required.